jdunkerley/jdunkerley/AWS Developer.md

 - Can get data using GetMetricStatistics API
 - Alert on all metrics, trigger an action including a lambda
 - Can include outside resources of AWS - SSM agent and Cloudwatch agent
-- Default EC2 metrics are 5 min, detailed 1 min, High resolution metrics allow for 10s or 30s
+- Default EC2 metrics are 5 min (basic monitoring), detailed 1 min, High resolution metrics allow for 10s or 30s
+- Alerts over multiple evaluation periods, control for period length, number of points
+- For logs from EC2 need to install CloudWatch agent